thanosballo/thanosballo/README.md

 - 👋 Hi, I’m @thanosballo
-- 👀 I’m interested in web development
+- 👀 I’m a Junior Frontend Developer!
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning javaScript , finishing The Odin Project courses.
-- 💞️ I’m looking to collaborate on anything that comes up
+- 💞️ I’m looking to collaborate on anything that comes up from an awesome idea , to help with mockups and webpages .
 - 📫 Reach me on linkedin: [thanosbalogiannis](https://www.linkedin.com/in/thanos-balogiannis/)
--

 <!---
 thanosballo/thanosballo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.